learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Firebase_and_Firestore.md

 Lets use another example and break it down

-After you’ve initialized your app, first get a reference to firestore with the getFirestore() function
+After you’ve initialized your app, first get a reference to firestore with the getFirestore() function.

-Then pass that reference into the doc() function along with the path to the document, in this example we are looking at the 2021-09-14 document in the  dailySpecial collection
+#Then pass that reference into the doc() function along with the path to the document, in this example we are looking at the 2021-09-14 document in the  dailySpecial collection.

 ```
 const firestore = getFirestore()